itrinity/apn/README.md

 [Installation guide for Redis server](http://redis.io/topics/quickstart)

 You will also need certificate file from Apple to be able to communicate with their server.
 There are many guides how to do that.
+Put your certificate from Apple in your ```RAILS_ROOT/config/certs``` directory.

 ## Installation